Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Introduction

+Below we outline how the paper will proceed. \begin{itemize} \item We begin in \cref{section:preliminaries} by outlining several mathematical foundations and preliminaries that will be instrumental for understanding and proving the guarantees of our main statistical results.
+In particular, we provide a notion of distribution-uniform almost-sure consistency in \cref{section:consistency} and show how variances can be estimated as such under weak moment assumptions.
+We define the Robbins-Siegmund distributions in \cref{section:robbins-siegmund-distribution} and show how they can be formed from transforming continuous-time Wiener processes or by taking the limit of transformed Gaussian sums.
+In \cref{section:strong-gaussian-coupling}, we review recent results on strong Gaussian approximation and use them in \cref{section:time-quantile-distribution-uniform clt} to show that transformed (non-Gaussian) partial sums converge distribution-uniformly to the aforementioned Robbins-Siegmund distributions.

+\item In \cref{section:distribution-uniform-anytime-valid-inference}, we take the mathematical preliminaries outlined in \cref{section:preliminaries} to both motivate and provide definitions for distribution-uniform confidence sequences, anytime $p$-values, and sequential hypothesis tests.
+We then arrive at our main methodological contributions: distribution-uniform large-sample statistical procedures for means of random variables with uniformly bounded polynomial moments.

-\item \cref{section:SeqCIT} applies the content of the previous sections to the problem of anytime-valid conditional independence testing.
-We first show that distribution-uniform anytime-valid tests of conditional independence are impossible to derive without imposing structural assumptions, a fact that can be viewed as a time-uniform analogue of the hardness result due to \citet[\S 2]{shah2020hardness}.
-We then develop a sequential version of the Generalized Covariance Measure test due to \citet[\S 3]{shah2020hardness} and show that it distribution- and time-uniformly controls the type-I error (and has nontrivial power) as long as certain regression functions are estimated at sufficiently fast rates.
-To the best of our knowledge, this is the first anytime-valid test of conditional independence that does not rely on Model-X assumptions.
+\item \cref{section:SeqCIT} illustrates an application of the above methodology by deriving what seem to be the first sequential tests of conditional independence without Model-X assumptions.
+We provide an accompanying impossibility result which shows that sequential tests of conditional independence are impossible to derive without imposing structural assumptions, a fact that can be viewed as a time-uniform analogue of the hardness result due to \citet[\S 2]{shah2020hardness}.
+Our main algorithm takes the form of a sequential leave-one-out analogue of the Generalized Covariance Measure test due to \citet{shah2020hardness}.

-\item \cref{section:strong-gaussian-coupling} highlights that all of the preceding results fundamentally rely on a distribution-uniform strong Gaussian approximation (\cref{theorem:uniform-strong-gaussian-coupling}) that serves as a (purely probabilistic) foundational piece of our main results and it is the first result of its kind in the literature (to the best of our knowledge).
-This strong approximation is itself a consequence of a \emph{nonasymptotic} high-probability coupling inequality (\cref{theorem:strong-gaussian-coupling-inequality}).
-Finally, we illustrate how these couplings and approximations give rise to a distribution-uniform law of the iterated logarithm.
-All three of these results may be of independent interest. \end{itemize}